Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 “We don’t rise to the level of our expectations.
 We fall to the level of our training.”—Archilochus

-If you’re able to recite all the rules and score sky-high three months before the exam, why the hell are you even studying?
+If you’re able to recite all the rules and score sky-high three months before the exam, why the hell are you even studying (let alone early)?
 You have nowhere to go but down.
 It’s like trying to be in your 40s while you’re in your 20s.
-You don’t even know what it’s like to be a middle-aged person.
-It doesn’t work very well.
 Act according to your season.

-So if you’re stressing over not improving much for the first several weeks, your efforts are not wasted.
-The bamboo shoots up overnight all at once.
+If you’re stressing over not improving much for the first several weeks, your efforts are not wasted.
+The bamboo shoots up overnight.
 Keep watering the bamboo.
 (This is one of the mental shifts you learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)

 This is why you want to work backward and create a plan.

 “Backloading the work” could look like this:

 - Focusing more on practical application near the end, instead of focusing too much on reviewing and memorizing outlines, notes, or lectures.
 In contrast, you can do more passive work earlier in prep.
-It’s not “GIVE UP ALL OUTLINES” or “GIVE UP ALL PRACTICE.”
+It’s not “give up all outlines; practice only” or “give up all practice; memorize only.”
 It’s a sliding scale.